-Note: all bus fares increased again from 1 January 2025, see fare increases.
+Note: all bus fares increasing again from 12 April 2026, see fare increases.
 This page reflects the new fare structure.

 Fares became cheaper after the start of Bus Fares Pilot negotiated between Cornwall Council and the bus operators and funded by a large subsidy of £23 million from central government and implemented in 2022; secondly, in 2023 the government funded a £2 maximum single fare.
-However, the money from the Bus Fares Pilot has nearly all gone and the government funded single fare cap price has increased to £3 from 1 January 2025.
-For many passengers, the price of catching a bus in 2025 will be more than it was before the Bus Fares Pilot.
+However, the money from the Bus Fares Pilot has now all gone and the government funded single fare cap price increased to £3 from 1 January 2025.
+By 2026, all fares (except for very long journeys) are now more expensive than they were before the Bus Fares Pilot.

-All tickets can be used on any operator’s buses across Cornwall.
+All tickets can be used on any operator’s buses across Cornwall (except St Ives Buses).

 Tickets can be purchased in a number of ways: